The Late Show (franchise): CBS Summer Showcase – transition (May 21 – September 7, 2015)

-Stephen Colbert (September 2015 – present)
+Stephen Colbert (September 8, 2015 – May 21, 2026)

 Stephen Colbert succeeded Letterman as host on September 8, 2015, having been signed to a five-year contract.
 In contrast with Colbert's previous program, The Colbert Report, in which he played a fictional character also named Stephen Colbert, Colbert hosts the show as himself.
 Colbert's version retains the Late Show name under license from Letterman's Worldwide Pants, which holds the registered trademark.

-Several cities sought to acquire the Late Show, among them New York City, Los Angeles, New Orleans, and Connecticut.
+Several areas sought to acquire the Late Show, among them New York City, Los Angeles, and Connecticut.
 A report in the Daily News indicated that CBS Corporation had paid over $40,000 in campaign contributions to incumbent Governor Andrew Cuomo in an effort to lobby the governor for certain tax breaks to keep the show in New York City.
 A deal to keep the show at the Ed Sullivan Theater, which includes $16,000,000 in state tax incentives over a five-year period, was made official on July 23, 2014.
 Jon Batiste was the initial bandleader on Colbert's iteration of the program.

-On July 17, 2025, CBS announced that it would be ending The Late Show with Stephen Colbert at the conclusion of its eleventh season, and retiring The Late Show franchise altogether, in May 2026 after 33 years.
+On July 17, 2025, CBS announced that it would be ending The Late Show with Stephen Colbert at the conclusion of its eleventh season, retiring The Late Show franchise altogether, in May 2026 after 33 years, and would sell its timeslot back to the affiliates.
 While CBS called the decision "financial", others believe it done in part to help obtain U.S. government approval for the Skydance/Paramount merger.
-In an interview with CNBC FCC Chair Brendan Carr said that Paramount subsidiary CBS cancelling its The Late Show franchise helped the company comply with regulations.
+Unnamed sources at CBS claim The Late Show was losing $40 million per year with a staff of 200 and Colbert making $20 million per year.
+In an interview with CNBC, FCC Chair Brendan Carr said that Paramount subsidiary CBS cancelling its The Late Show franchise helped the company comply with regulations.
 Two weeks earlier, Paramount Global had also settled a lawsuit with Donald Trump alleging deceptive editing of a 60 Minutes broadcast featuring then-Democratic presidential nominee Kamala Harris, despite the widespread belief that the company would prevail in court.

+The series finale aired on May 21, 2026.
+The show was replaced, beginning May 22, 2026, with Comics Unleashed in a time buy arrangement with the Allen Media Group.
+A network spokesperson said of the move: “With this ‘time buy’ model, we have shifted an hour that was losing roughly $40 million annually to $15 million in profit — a $55 million swing.”